mendixlabs/progress-circle/README.md

 * Show the percentage based on the progress value and the maximum progress value
 * Animate on load and on update
 * On click open a page or run a microflow
-* Show the progress circle with custom color

 ## Dependencies
 Mendix 7.1